 To support distance-learning, I have developed an e-learning module on biological weapons in collaboration with the network of European non-proliferation and disarmament think tanks, led by the Peace Research Institute Frankfurt.

 I have taught at both postgraduate and undergraduate levels at the London School of Economics and Political Science, University College London, Birkbeck College, and Imperial College London.

-I act as my Department’s Dissertation Tutor, looking after the approximately 50 MSc students and 40-50 third year undergraduate students researching and writing their theses every year.
-I have also had the privilege of supervising a number of doctoral students including Susanna Finlay who is currently completing her thesis ‘Life as Engineerable Matrial: An ethnographic study of synthetic biology’; Alex Hamilton who received his doctorate from the London School of Economics in 2015 for his thesis ‘Governing through Risk: Synthetic biology and the risk management process’; and Caitlin Cockerton who received her doctorate from the London School of Economics in 2012 for her thesis ‘Going Synthetic: How scientists and engineers imagine and build a new biology’.
+I act as the Departmental Dissertation Tutor, looking after the approximately 50 MSc students and 40-50 third year undergraduate students researching and writing their theses every year.
+I have also had the privilege of supervising a number of doctoral students including Susanna Finlay who recieved her doctorate from the London School of Economics in 2017 for her thesis ‘Life as Engineerable Matrial: An ethnographic study of synthetic biology’; Alex Hamilton who received his doctorate from the London School of Economics in 2015 for his thesis ‘Governing through Risk: Synthetic biology and the risk management process’; and Caitlin Cockerton who received her doctorate from the London School of Economics in 2012 for her thesis ‘Going Synthetic: How scientists and engineers imagine and build a new biology’.